The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Axion-Like Fields from the -Torsion

-The resulting effective action is therefore given by:
+The resulting effective action is therefore given by

-On rescaling $b \rightarrow \frac{1}{3 \sqrt{2}} b$ we finally obtain an effective action with canonical kinetic terms for the KR axion field:\footnote{We follow here the conventions and normalizations of \cite{Duncan:1992vz}, which differ from those of \cite{bms} by a rescaling of $\alpha^\prime$ by a factor $\sqrt{3}$.}
+Upon rescaling $b \rightarrow \frac{1}{3 \sqrt{2}} b$, we finally obtain an effective action with canonical kinetic terms for the KR axion field\footnote{We follow here the conventions and normalizations of~\cite{Duncan:1992vz}, which differ from those of~\cite{bms} by a rescaling of $\alpha^\prime$ by a factor of $\sqrt{3}$.}:

-On replacing $\delta^{(4)}(0) \sim\Lambda^4$, where $\Lambda$ is an UV cutoff energy scale, we observe that the coefficient of the Einstein-Hilbert (scalar-curvature) term in the effective action \eqref{sea}, is {\it positive}, and so unitarity is guaranteed.
+On replacing $\delta^{(4)}(0) \sim\Lambda^4$, where $\Lambda$ is a UV cutoff energy scale, we observe that the coefficient of the Einstein--Hilbert (scalar curvature) term in the effective action \eqref{sea} is {\it positive},~so unitarity is~guaranteed.

-In string effective field theories, the UV cutoff is the string mass scale,
+In string effective field theories, the~UV cutoff is the string mass scale

 whose value is bounded from above by $M_{\rm Pl}$~\cite{Green_Schwarz_Witten_2012}.
-Using \eqref{LMs}, the final form of the string-inspired effective action \eqref{sea}, containing terms of fourth order in derivatives, and respecting unitarity and torsion interpretation of $H_{\mu\nu\rho}$, reads:
+Using \eqref{LMs}, the~final form of the string-inspired effective action \eqref{sea}, containing terms of the fourth order in derivatives and~respecting the unitarity and torsion interpretation of $H_{\mu\nu\rho}$, reads

+Therefore, we observe that the effects of keeping the complete four-derivative $\mathcal{O}(\alpha^\prime)$ terms in the effective action of the bosonic massless string multiplet, under~the assumption of constant dilaton, are the following: \begin{itemize} \item Renormalization of the coefficient of the Ricci scalar R, and~thus Newton's constant.
+The~effective Newton's constant is smaller than the one before the $\mathcal O(\alpha^\prime)$ corrections are taken into account. \item Introduction of a non-minimal derivative coupling of the KR axion b with the Ricci tensor, which maintains the shift symmetry of the axion, as~it should, given that such terms originate from a path integration of the $H$-field strength, which is classically related to $b$ via \eqref{dual}. \end{itemize}